 “Adaptation and resilience pose a thorny bundle of M & E challenges for which there are no easy answers.”

-In addition to the challenges of responding to climate risks, there is the problem of how to monitor resilience.
-When it comes to resilience it has to answer the question, ‘of what to what’ because resilience can be developed in communities but fails at an individual level (Climate Resilience in the Philippines, 2016).
+In addition to the challenges of responding to climate risks, there is the problem of monitoring resilience.
+When it comes to resilience, it has to answer the question ‘of what to what’ because resilience can be developed in communities but fails at an individual level (Climate Resilience in the Philippines, 2016).

-Although the Philipines has an existing Monitoring and Evaluation framework for climate change adaptation but the M & E for climate resilience is not clearly conceptualised, the report says.
+Although the Philippines has an existing Monitoring and Evaluation framework for climate change adaptation, the report says that the M & E for climate resilience is not clearly conceptualised.

-The report concludes that indicator driven monitoring and evaluation approach of climate change resilience and adaptation is ‘simply not going to work’.
+The report concludes that the indicator-driven monitoring and evaluation approach of climate change resilience and adaptation is ‘simply not going to work’.